boklubre/RainCo-3/pcb/Readme.md

 * Connection for water tank monitoring (3 sensors: min, half, max)
 * 3 x connections for sensors for DHT22 or DS18B20; for future use
 * 1 x I2C connection; for future use
-* Condition possible via web interface
+* Can be operated via a web interface
 * Controllable via the ‘Home Assistant’ smart home system
 <br><br><br>